 At 75 to 80 inches, a 4K TV is at the consumer range pinnacle of its ability to display ultra HD content in the best possible way.
-This resolution is always at its best when viewed on a larger screen and 75+ inches is just about ideal in that regard without being so big that it becomes unreasonable for most people.
+This resolution is always at its best when viewed on a larger screen and 75+ inches is just about ideal in that regard without being so big that it becomes unwieldy for most people.
 That said, TVs in this size range are generally very much on the pricier end of the spectrum and if we talk about the flagship 4K TVs from the major brands, and the OLED 4K models in particular, you’re going to see some very hefty prices indeed, though these models are much cheaper than the best 75 or 80 inch 4K TVs were back in late 2013 and early 2014.

 In simple terms, the following are definitely not anything close to starter 4K TVs and they’re generally reserved more for serious fans of truly top-shelf home entertainment systems.
 Their specs and features also bear this out, delivering some spectacular display features beyond the already stunning quality of 4K resolution at 8.29 million pixels on a giant screen.